georgemm01/Brazos_monitor/README.md

 *Source code by* **Joel W. Walker**, *updated and adapted by* **Jorge D. Morales**

 #### Before you begin:
 - Likely you are using this guide because you will be working in improving and maintaining the monitor.
-So you'll need two get a ```public_html``` directory under your home area, that is boradcasting somewhere on the internet (so that you can point to your browser and see your code working).
-To do that contact the **BRAZOS ADMINS: BRAZOS-HELP@listserv.tamu.edu** and explain your needs.
+So you'll need to get a ```public_html``` directory under your home area, and it should be boradcasting somewhere on the internet (so that you can point to your browser and see your code working).
+To do that, contact the **BRAZOS ADMINS: BRAZOS-HELP@listserv.tamu.edu** and explain your needs.

 - For problems regarding adaptions to the Brazos Cluster contact Jorge D. Morales (via gitHub)